 The committees are professional groups within the association, managed by museum colleagues, who organize round table discussions, study days and educational trips.
 There are nine committees.
 Employees of member

 museums can join them.
 The professional committees are called Cultures, Collections, Historical Museums, Castles & Stately Homes, Art Museums, PR & Marketing, Public & Presentation, Information Provision for Dutch Museums (SIMIN) and Security & Facility Management.

-We aim to create a positive image for museums and to encourage greater and more diverse public interest in museum and offer:
+We aim to create a positive image of museums and to encourage a greater and more diverse public interest in museums and we offer:

 Museumkaart (Museum Pass)